Machbuba

 Mahbuba (Arabic: محبوبة / maḥbūba c.
-1825 – 27 October 1840) was an Oromo girl taken to Germany as a slave.
-She helped lay the foundations for Oromo Studies in Europe by reciting her oral traditions through song.
+1825 – 27 October 1840) was an Oromo girl from present-day Ethiopia who was taken to Germany as a slave.
+She is known to have helped lay the foundations for the Oromo language studies in Europe by reciting her oral traditions through songs.

 Mahbuba, Ajiamé, Bilillee

 The subject of this article is most often called ‘Mahbuba’ or ‘Machbuba’, which is an Arabic name that means ‘beloved’.
 She appears to have been given this name after being sold as a slave.

 Elsewhere she is called 'Ajiamé' or 'Agiamé', which is also derived from the Arabic term ʿaǧamī.

-But her birth name was probably 'Bilillee' or 'Birillee'.
+But her birth name was 'Bilillee'.

 Life

-Some details of Bilillee's early life are unclear, but it appears that she was born in the Kingdom of Gumma, in present-day Ethiopia.
-She was captured with her sister during local fighting, and, while still a child, taken by slave traders to Cairo.
+Some details of Bilillee's early life are unclear, but it appears that she was born in the Kingdom of Gumma, in present-day southwestern Ethiopia.
+She was captured with her sister during local fighting, and, while still a child, taken by slave traders to north Gondar then to Khartoum and finally to Cairo.
 It was there in 1837 that she was purchased by Prince Hermann Ludwig Heinrich von Pückler-Muskau.

 In a letter to his wife Lucie, Pückler-Muskau referred to Bilillee as his ‘mistress'.
 She was taken by him on his travels before returning to Germany with him in the Spring of 1840.
 She died in October that year, possibly from tuberculosis, at Muskau Castle in Saxony and buried in St. Jacobi Cemetery in the village of Bad Muskau.

-Upon her death Pückler-Muskau wrote to a friend that Bilillee was ‘the being I loved most in all the world’.
+Upon her death, Pückler-Muskau wrote to a friend that Bilillee was ‘the being I loved most in all the world’.
 A death mask was taken as well as a posthumous portrait.
 The portrait depicts her dressed in a 'Mamluk costume and positioned in front of a desert landscape with pyramids [and] is less a realist representation of her than a visual manifestation of Orientalist fantasies.'

 Her grave can still be visited today.
 In September 2017, the writer Asfa-Wossen Asserate visited the grave and unveiled an Ethiopian memorial cross.